 To live to your full potential, you must overcome all sorts of obstacles and convert them to opportunities and strengths.
 In this book, Ryan Holiday explains how to go about doing that with 3 key disciplines.
-In The Obstacle is the Way summary, we’ll outline the 3 disciplines of Perception, Action and Will for turning trials to triumph.
-For more details, examples and tips, do get our complete book summary bundle in text, infographic and audio formats.
+In this free version of The Obstacle is the Way summary, we’ll outline the 3 disciplines of Perception, Action and Will for turning trials to triumph.

 The Obstacle is the Way: Overview

 All of us face obstacles.
 Such obstacles can be physical (e.g. size or ability), mental (e.g. knowledge or experience), or emotional (e.g. fear or frustration).
 Obstacles can also be real or perceived.
 Today, we face more internal obstacles than external ones.
 Faced with an abundance of options and progress, we’ve grown comfortable, soft and entitled.